TIDES-transit/TIDES/docs/governance.md

 ### TIDES Board of Directors

 TIDES is governed by a Board of Directors.
+The Board meets roughly one a month and has a [public agenda and minutes](https://docs.google.com/document/d/1qAOr960Z8Eow7dsD5nIYcFEm40V9kaTfQFO9A-pNls4/edit?usp=drive_link).

 #### Board Membership